current Exhibitions

 Iltja Ntjarra (Many Hands) | Watercolour Monotype Prints

-18-Sep-2024 - 08-Nov-2024
+18-Sep-2024 - 31-Jan-2025

 AK23362_CROP_email.jpg

-REQUEST PREVIEW CATALOGUE
+REQUEST CATALOGUE

 Iltja Ntjarra (Many Hands) is the home of the Hermannsburg School of artists, aptly named and honouring the late Albert Namatjira, a renowned watercolour artist.
 These watercolour artists continue to paint in the tradition of their Aranda grandfather and relative, resonating in a legacy of Western Aranda watercolour artists of Central Australia.
 Each of the seven artists represented in this exhibition builds upon this legacy in the individual styles of their watercolour monotype prints, depicting the iconic landscapes of the West and East Macdonnell Ranges including Rutijpma (Mt Sonder), Urrampinyi (Tempe Downs), Yaparlpa (Glen Helen Gorge) and Mt Gillen.